Kinto/kinto/docs/configuration/good-practices.rst

 example of how sharding is done in Firefox Sync.

-The first time they connect, clients are asking the token server for a node, and then they talk directly with the node itself, without going trough the token server anymore, unless the node becomes unreachable.
+The first time they connect, clients are asking the token server for a node, and then they talk directly with the node itself, without going through the token server anymore, unless the node becomes unreachable.

 At the load balancer level